 For more information on the one-month renewal direct debit option, please refer to the one-month renewal option information below.

 Heavy vehicles (over 4,500 kg) can be licensed or renewed for 3, 6 or 12 months.

-You no longer have to choose between business and private rates as there is now only the one licence renewal rate.
+You no longer need to choose between business and private rates, as there is now only one licence renewal rate.